Some tweaks to the Traders Cove project could improve the bayside site while helping the township's police department.

-Following a round of political wrangling earlier this year, plans to construct a splash park at the site were scuttled.
+Following a earlier this year, plans to construct a splash park at the site were scuttled.
 An unintended consequence of canceling the splash park was that plans for bathrooms were also thrown out.
 The township is currently pursuing a $1.2 million grant that will pay for the construction of bathrooms there, Acropolis said.

 Traders Cove, a former derelict marina on Barnegat Bay, is being turned into a park by the township.